 The remains of the Bertrab Glacier at Gold Harbour.

-The fold structure is on the extreme left-hand side of what was the ice fall but should be traceable across the full width of the picture in views from a different angle.
+A close-up showing the fold structure.
+The fold structure is on the extreme left-hand side of what was the ice fall but should be traceable across the full width of the picture in views from a different angle. © Extreme Ice Survey/Matthew Kennedy.